MadryLab/glm_saga/README.md

 + A function which takes a dataloader and returns a new dataloader which returns the dataloader indices in addition
 + `sample_weight=None` can be specified to weight each example differently

+### Normalizing datasets
+Sometimes a PyTorch dataset or dataloader is not easy to normalize directly.
+In this case, we can construct a normalizing PyTorch module and pass this into the solver via the `preprocess` argument.
 ```
 class NormalizedRepresentation(nn.Module):
     def __init__(self, loader, model=None, do_tqdm=True, mean=None, std=None, metadata=None, device='cuda'):